vincentblot28/conformalized_gp/README.md

 ⚡️ Quickstart
 ==============
-Here is a quickstart to use the Jackknife+GP method on any regression dataset.
+Here is a @quickstart to use the Jackknife+GP method on any regression dataset.
 Here, the goal is the compare visually the results given by the standard Jackknife+ method, the Credibility Intervals and our methodology.
 The notebook from which this quickstart is inspired can be found [here](https://github.com/vincentblot28/conformalized_gp/blob/main/notebook/conformalized_gp_quickstart.ipynb)